 The Mets 2024 offseason has been a change of pace from what fans of the blue and orange have become accustomed to over the last two years.

-A look at Allen’s baseball journey
+A look at Brebbia’s baseball journey so far

-What does it mean for the Mets?
+What would this move mean for the Mets?